mdbootstrap/adminlte-laravel/README.md

 ```

 Use force to overwrite Laravel Scaffolding packages.
 That's all!
 Open the Laravel project in your browser or homestead machine and enjoy!

+## Laravel 5.3

+Use branch 3.x for Laravel 5.3 version.

 ## Laravel 5.2